silscript/front-end-intro/intro-to-css.md

 - Let's style our website!
 Add your own styles and have fun!
 - Create a styles.css file within the same directory as your index.html file.
 - As we go, add different css rules we will be using throughout the class.
-- CSS rules consists of a selector (attribute, class, id, tagname, etc.) and a declartion block (a property and a value).
+- CSS rules consists of a selector (attribute, class, id, tagname, etc.) and a declaration block (a property and a value).
-- Declaration blocks end with a semicolon and are surrouned by curly braces.
+- Declaration blocks end with a semicolon and are surrounded by curly braces.
 - `selector` is the element you want to style.
 - `property` is the name of the property.
 - `value` is the value of the property.